2b33rs/webshopproject/README.md

 - Launch XAMPP after installation.
 - Start the Apache Server and MySQL Server from the XAMPP Control Panel.
 - Make sure both servers are running successfully without any errors.
+- Sometimes there is a MySQL-Error saying that the Port may be blocked.
+A Workaround that worked for us is to reinstall XAMPP to a different path.

 ### 3. Configure MySQL Server
 - Access the MySQL Admin panel by clicking the "Admin" button next to the MySQL Server in the XAMPP Control Panel.